hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 $$

 <span style="padding-left: 20px; display:block">
-(c) Use the fact that the first term approaches $1$ (which we argued loosely above) to conclude that the whole term vanishes as
+(c) Use the fact that the first term approaches $1$ (which we argued above) to conclude that the whole term vanishes as
 $n\to\infty$.
 In other words, in the limit $n \to \infty$, only the first term $1$ of the infinite polynomial survives.
 Hence, $r_\infty = 1$.